AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/06_Translation.rst

 One question that may arise relatively soon when converting from C to Ada is the style of identifiers.
-The Ada language doesn't impose any particular style and for many reasons, it may seem attractive to keep a C-like style, for example camel casing, to the Ada program.
+The Ada language doesn't impose any particular style and for many reasons, it may seem attractive to keep a C-like style |mdash| for example, camel casing |mdash| to the Ada program.

-However, the Ada run-time library |mdash| in particular the one provided by GNAT |mdash| is following a specific style and using a different style for the rest of the program leads to inconsistencies, decreasing readability and confusing automatic style checkers.
+However, the Ada run-time library |mdash| in particular the one provided by GNAT |mdash| is following a specific style, so that using a different style for the rest of the program leads to inconsistencies, thereby decreasing readability and confusing automatic style checkers.
 For those reasons, it's usually advisable to adopt the Ada style |mdash| which each word is an upper case letter followed by lower cases (several upper case letter at start are OK), with an underscore separating two words.

 Following this scheme doesn't prevent to have an extra layer of compatible rules.
-For example, Ada being strongly typed language, it's not rare to create a type for only one instance and not to have a different word to identify the variable and is type |mdash| so some styles add systematically a leading ``T_`` or trailing ``_T`` to all type names.
+For example, Ada being a strongly typed language, it's not rare to create a type for only one instance and not to have a different word to identify the variable and its type.
+Therefore, some styles add systematically a leading ``T_`` or trailing ``_T`` to all type names.

 Interfacing C and Ada